njpasha/Gist-lerininDizini/README.md

 > :warning: **Errata**: I try my best to avoid mistakes, however, despite best efforts, occasional errors might creep into my notes.
 If you see something incorrect, feel free to reach out with a correction.

+> :mag: **Content**: The Gists span lecture notes, reading notes, as well as student research notes.

 > :memo: **Attribution**: Most of these are my own work, but occasionally, I have been a bit lazy and borrowed something shared by acquaintances, mostly some folks nice enough to share Gists of their notes (... with permission of course). 📣 Shoutout to everyone who contributed to this repository!

 ### Mathematics Notes